 CASE STUDY: HAMBURG, NY Restoring Vitality & Value Project Background Current Conditions Before & After RESTORING VITALITY AND VALUE Traffic calming techniques address many of the actual causes of blight and disinvestment by calming and civilizing the behavior of traffic, as well as providing room for all of the other desired social and economic activities of the street.
 In recent years, many towns and cities around the country and in New York State have used these techniques to transform their streets into vibrant, people-friendly places.
 Property values have surged.
-Traffic is calmer.
 People have returned.
-These efforts have even increased the amount of vehicular traffic that the refurbished streets can handle.
+In many cases, these efforts have even increased the amount of vehicular traffic that the refurbished street handles.
 This section will examine, in-depth, one such project.
 Starting in 2005, residents and political leaders in the Village of Hamburg, NY (just south of Buffalo) used many of today's best traffic calming techniques to restore value and vitality to their village's traditional main street.
 "Citizens and businesses like to see a partnership with government that pays them back."
 Laura Hackathorn Trustee, Village of Hamburg PROJECT BACKGROUND In 2002, the Village of Hamburg had a choice.
 NYSDOT was planning a \$13 million complete reconstruction of the village's commercial thoroughfare, the roughly two-mile-long stretch of Route 62 known locally as Main Street and Buffalo Street.
 Former Mayor John S. Thomas, village trustees, and concerned citizens advocated for something better than a standard rebuild project.
 Residents formed the "Imagine Hamburg" Committee and worked with the State, pushing for a walkable, traffic-calmed street with roundabouts.
 They brought in Dan Burden, a civic activist and founder of the nonprofit Walkable Communities, which has helped citizens in over 2,500 cities worldwide make their communities more livable.
 With Dan's help, the village started an education and outreach campaign, including several "charrettes," or design workshops, where village residents could raise concerns, make suggestions, communicate their values, and collaborate with designers on a vision and plan.
 Initially, there was some skepticism.
 The charrettes allowed participants, including NYSDOT staff, fire and police chiefs, and many residents to overcome suspicion and build a strong consensus.
 Construction began in 2005 and was finished by 2009.
 Four roundabouts replaced traditional intersections, and the stretches of roadway in between were traffic-calmed.
 The project sparked a renaissance in the village.
 "Our nation is in a transformation.
 We've been building a lot of the wrong stuff for the wrong reasons for a long time.
 Hamburg can be an inspiration for the entire nation."
 Dan Burden Founder & President, Walkable Communities Inc.

 Shoppers, strollers, joggers, and cyclists have returned.
 Investment by developers and small-business owners has surged.
-And traffic congestion has eased.
+Traffic congestion has eased.
 In 2010, the American Association of State Highway Transportation Officials, The American Automobile Association, and the US Chamber of Commerce selected the Hamburg roundabouts as one of the top ten transportation projects in the country.
-In 2010, the Village of Hamburg project was selected as one of the top ten transportation projects in the country.
-"I don't think any of us imagined it would make such a difference," said Margaret Rust of Imagine Hamburg.
+"I don't think any of us imagined it would make such a difference," said Margaret Rust, of Imagine Hamburg.
+In 2010, the project was selected the project as one of the top ten transportation projects in the country.